pysys-test/sample-getting-started/README.md

 	pysys.py run --validateOnly 001

-PySys makes it easy to reproduce race conditions in your application (or test) by cycling a test many times, and for
+PySys makes it easy to reproduce race conditions in your application by cycling a failing testcase many times, and to
-speeding up test execution by running multiple test jobs/threads concurrently:
+run multiple test jobs concurrently for faster execution:

 	pysys.py run --cycle 20 -j5 001

-PySys includes support for GitHub actions, and you can see the results of executing this test project in the [Actions](../actions) tab for this repo.
+PySys includes support for GitHub actions, and you can see the results of executing this test project in the [Actions](../../actions) tab for this repo.

 # Exploring what the tests do